not-ani/fbla-nationals-2023-2024/README.md

-# T3 Stack Project: Partner Management System
+#Partner Management System

 ## Overview

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
-It's designed as a Partner Management System, allowing users to manage and track business and community partners efficiently.
+It's designed as a Partner Management System, allowing schools to manage and track business and community partners efficiently.
+It was used to secure 8th Place Internationally at the FBLA 2024 NLC in the event coding and programming.

 ## Technologies Used